Department of Computing and Information Science

 Queen's U.

-CISC/CMPE-223 SOFTWARE SPECIFICATIONS, WINTER 2023
+CISC/CMPE-223 SOFTWARE SPECIFICATIONS, FALL 2024

-Course Description - winter 2023
+Course Description - fall term 2024

-Classes Textbook Instructor Goals of the Course Assignments and Tests Grading Software
+Textbook Instructor Goals of the Course Software

 Required textbook